-- Mine victim assistance
+- Clearance operations and Mine victim assistance

 With a focus on teenagers and children, Handicap International improves the quality and accessibility of functional rehabilitation and meets the rehabilitation needs of people with disabilities and their families.
 At the local level, HI staff build the capacities of rehabilitation staff and conduct personalized support for beneficiaries.
 At the national level, Handicap International promotes national policies to support rehabilitation.

 Support for DPOs (Disabled People's Organizations)